-In the Ursuline tradition, the centrality of community, leading to promotion of the common good and training in mutual respect, collaboration, and interpersonal relationships, is an essential value to learning.
-Individual students are called to foster the gospel imperative to work for justice, accepting individual and communal responsibility to help build the reign of God on earth, to empower the marginalized, and to use one's God-given gifts to make the world better for one's presence in it.
+The centrality of community, leading to the promotion of the common good, and training in mutual respect, collaboration, and interpersonal relationships is an essential value to learning.
+Individual students are called to foster the gospel imperative to work for justice, accepting individual and communal responsibility to help build the reign of God on earth, to empower the marginalized, and to use one's gifts to make the world better for one's presence in it.

-In short, living in community isn't all about me.
-As students at a Catholic university, it is about your roommate, suitemate, the student who lives down the hall, in the room above or below you, and the student with whom you share classroom space.
-It is about the people who make up your community especially those who are in need.
-This foundation is best expressed in the Office of Student Life's motto: "I become me by becoming we."
+Living in a community is not 'all about me'.
+It is about the people who make up your community, especially those who are in need roommate, suitemate, the student who lives down the hall, in the room above or below you, and the student with whom you share classroom space.